Skip to Content, Navigation, or Footer.

 Max Tucker

-Max Tucker is a junior transfer student at UF.
-After obtaining his A.A. in Journalism from Santa Fe College in 2023, he chose further his education at Florida's College of Journalism and Communications.
+Max Tucker is a senior transfer student at UF.
+After obtaining his A.A. in Journalism from Santa Fe College in 2023, he chose to further his education at Florida's College of Journalism and Communications.
 Max is currently pursuing his Bachelor of Science in Journalism with a specialization in sports and media.
 He enjoys golfing and going to the beach with his friends in his free time.

 Powered by SNworks Solutions by The State News